 As we look toward the future of Neuroscience, the Neurobiology and Behavior program will benefit from a number of exciting new initiatives.

-The Mortimer B. Zuckerman Mind Brain Behavior Institute will build upon Columbia’s existing strengths in the biological and physical sciences, supplement its medical training, and link the neuroscience research communities on the Morningside Heights and Washington Heights campuses.
-Many of the Institute’s principal investigators will be located within the 450,000 square-foot Jerome L. Greene Science Center, now rising on the University’s new Manhattanville campus.
-The Institute is scheduled to open in 2016.
+The Columbia Zuckerman Institute will build upon Columbia’s existing strengths in the biological and physical sciences, supplement its medical training, and link the neuroscience research communities on the Morningside Heights and Washington Heights campuses.
+Many of the Institute’s principal investigators will be located within the 450,000 square-foot Jerome L. Greene Science Center, which is now opened on the University’s new Manhattanville campus.

 The Columbia Stem Cell Initiative conjoins over 100 stem cell researchers from all of Columbia’s departments, centers and campuses, with a focus on stem cells from different tissues and organs.